minallaad/SER517-Capstone---Project-10/README.md

 <table>
 <tr>
 <td>
-The brief requirement of client was to develop a clock accurate simulator which can simulate the microcontroller Atmega328P and provide a graphical visualization for the same.
-However, with the availability of Simulavr - simulator for AVR Microcontrollers, the project scope was reduced down to the development of the graphical visualization for Simulavr.
-The client requires a GUI which can display the current state of the ATMEGA328 microcontroller being simulated by Simulavr.
-The problem statement of the project is to create a GUI which displays the internal states and values of the various components of the microcontroller.
-The application should allow the users to debug programs for Atmega328 (simulated device) using a debugger, specifically GDB.
-The final deliverable must consist of a GUI which displays the data of the internal states of the microcontroller throughout the program debugging.
-The GUI must be able to fetch the updated states of the microcontroller pins, registers and other components and should display it to the users.
-The project is focused on helping students working on microcontroller programming for simulation purposes.
+The project focuses on creating a GUI which provides a graphical visualization of the internal simulation of the ATMEGA328P microcontroller.
+Simulavr is used for the simulation of AVR microcontrollers.
+The GUI is required to fetch the current state of the microcontroller including Port and DDR registers, and components of the microcontroller.
+The users are allowed to debug their program through Codeblocks or external GDB application and view the updated state of microcontroller on the GUI.
 </td>
 </tr>
 </table>